 Python vars() Function

-The Python vars() function is used to return __dict__ attribute of an object.
+The Python vars() function returns __dict__ attribute of an object.
 It takes only one optional parameter.
 It takes an object as a parameter having __dict__ attribute like a class, an instance, or any object.

 Syntax